-Action Function Ping Test to see if the connected device responds to an echo request message.
-After entering the IP address of the host device, the status line will display, "Testing " The next message will tell if the host is alive or down.
+Action Function Ping Test whether the connected device responds to an echo request message.
+After entering the IP address of the host device, the status line will display, "Testing" The next message indicates if the host is alive or down.
 Netstat Displays the Network Statistics.
-See below. rOute Shows the Routing screen.
+See below. rOute shows the Routing screen.
 See the "Routing" section below.
 Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
 Refresh Used on Testing and Monitoring screens to update statistics, and on other screens to redraw the screen.
 Main Returns to the CPU card main screen.
 If changes are made to settings and not saved, you will be prompted to save or lose changes.